DefinitelyNotADuckQuack/paws-claws-and-furballs/README.md

 Instead of boring hand signs, you’ll be battling with fluffy **furballs**, soft **paws**, and sharp **claws**.
 Every match is a best of 3 - win, lose, or draw, the cats decide your fate! 🐱

-**All graphics and artwork in this game are original creations made by me.✨**
+**Everything you see here, from the game code to the original graphics and artwork, was made by me.✨**

 ![cat_menu](screenshots/cat_menu.png)